J-Morocho/ttp-takehome-project/README.md

 ### Executing Program

-Inside the `client/` directory run the following:
+Inside the project repo run the following:

-- npm -i
+- npm i
 - npm start

 This will run the application on localhost